arinbasu/2020-05-21-telemed/paper.md

-3 groups The group process will facilitate extended discussing and the exploration of experience, uncovering tacit understandings as well as explaining why particular behaviours and strategies were refined and perpetuated and are now recommended.
-(Kitzinger 1995).
+3 groups The group process will facilitate extended discussing and the exploration of experience, uncovering tacit understandings as well as explaining why particular behaviours and strategies were refined and perpetuated and are now recommended. [@kitzinger_1995].
 In doing so there was a shift towards the fifth of Kemmis's categories of practice research 'practice as reflexive, to be studied dialectically' (2009, p20) that is, practice as reconstituted by human agency and social